PyromancerBoom/Orbital23/README.md

 A user can register multiple services, and multiple registered servers for their services and along with some flexibility in exposed URLs, the method is masked with Path field.

 _For ease of testing, regardless of how many Registered Servers are there, we can connect more, and with different ServerURLs.
-"Mocking" the authentication of RPC servers this way will save time on testing._
+"Mocking" the authentication of RPC servers this way will save time on testing.
+This is done with the master api key, which can be used instead of the generated api key.
+While the gateway can perfectly function with the generated api key as well, the master api key makes the testing simpler._

 <a href="#top">Back to top</a>